mlua-rs/rlua/README.md

 [Guided Tour](examples/guided_tour.rs)

 This library is a high level interface between Rust and Lua.
-Its major goal is to expose as easy to use, practical, and flexible of an API between Rust and Lua as possible, while also being *completely* safe.
+Its goal is to be an easy to use, practical, flexible, and *safe* API between Rust and Lua.

 `rlua` is NOT designed to be a perfect zero cost wrapper over the Lua C API, because such a wrapper cannot maintain the safety guarantees that `rlua` is